GarrettS/Singular-Health/README.md

 For patients:
  * Access medical records (including doctors' notes)
  * Find and providers contact providers and send them data and records (imaging, etc)
- * Self refer or inquire a PCP for low-cost e-referrals
+ * Self refer or inquire a GP for low-cost e-referrals
  * Request, confirm, or cancel appointments
  * Send prescriptions to the pharmacy
  * Find and contact a diagnostic facility, MRI, bloodwork, etc.